Debalent/Finthos/PROSPECT-COMMUNICATIONS-TEMPLATE.md

 ## 📩 **Email Follow-up Template**

 ```
-Subject: PeoplePay Enterprise Demo - Ready for Your Review
+Subject: Finthos Enterprise Demo - Ready for Your Review

 Dear [Prospect Name],

-Thank you for your interest in PeoplePay.
+Thank you for your interest in Finthos.
 I'm excited to share our complete enterprise fintech platform demonstration with you.

 **What I'm Sending:**
 • Complete demo package (380KB ZIP file)